 As you well know, an addict is manipulative and knows which buttons to push.
 Likewise, an enabling family member knows which buttons to press with the addict.
 A person with professional experience in handling interventions is the one in control and won’t allow either side to manipulate the conversation.

-The professional mediator can also help the individual family members and friends follow through with the consequences given to the addict if he or she refuses to attend a recovery programme for their alcohol or drug addiction.
+The professional mediator can also help the individual family members and friends follow through with the consequences given to the addict if he or she refuses to attend a recovery Program for their alcohol or drug addiction.

-An intervention will not lead to a successful or happy ending if the addict is not willing to enter a treatment programme.
+An intervention will not lead to a successful or happy ending if the addict is not willing to enter a treatment Program.
 If they go to an alcohol and drug rehabilitation centre only out of guilt or because they’ve been forced into it by the “threats” made; the chance of them relapsing once they get out is highly likely.

 What the experts say is addicts are more likely to seek treatment when they undergo an intervention but interventions don’t affect the outcome of the treatment itself.
 If an addict is not fully committed to a life of sobriety, it’s very likely he or she will relapse.